Adroiti/docs-for-code-review-tools/RuboCop/Style-StructInheritance.md

-Pattern: Struct inheritance
+Pattern: Inheritance from `Struct.new`

 Issue: -

 ## Description

-This cop checks for inheritance from Struct.new.
+This cop checks for inheritance from `Struct.new`.
+Extending it introduces a superfluous class level and may also introduce weird errors if the file is required multiple times.

 ### Example